Vectorization: Convert Bitmaps to Vector with PowerTRACEJesse

 10. Click OK to close the PowerTRACE dialog box and return to the CorelDRAW document.
 Drag the grouped traced objects to the right of the original bitmap and examine the results (shown below).
 Your tracing task is complete.
 If you wish, delete the bitmap version from your CorelDRAW page.

-Although each bitmap may require its own special treatment, you can see how powerful and easy to use the PowerTRACE features are.
-In only a few short steps, you’ve learned how to use PowerTRACE to produce an accurately traced version of a complex logo using only a low-resolution bitmap as the source.
+Although each bitmap may require its own special treatment, you can see how powerful and easy-to-use the PowerTRACE features are.
+In only a few short steps, you’ve learned how to use PowerTRACE to convert bitmaps to vector, producing an accurately traced version of a complex logo using only a low-resolution bitmap as the source.
 Keep in mind that jpg to vector and other raster to vector conversions are equally straightforward.

 We hope you found this tutorial helpful and we would love to hear your feedback in the Comments section below.
 And don’t forget to visit our social media pages and show us what you’ve learned by sharing your photos, videos and creative projects with us.